ivartz/epi_corrections/README.md

 - Access JupyterLab in a browser from the provided URL in the terminal output.
 From JupyterLab, open epi_corrections/notebooks/corretion_assessment_part_1.ipynb and follow the interactive guide.

-FreeSurfer's mri_robust_register, FSL TOPUP and EPIC should run fine with the precompiled binaries on a recent intel CPU.
-Instruction for (re-)compilating EPIC can be found in epic_src .
+The provided dcm2niix_ogeier, FreeSurfer's mri_robust_register, FSL TOPUP and EPIC should run fine with the precompiled binaries on a recent Intel CPU inside the docker environment.
+Instructions for recompiling EPIC can be found in epic_src .
+The Matlab SPM coregistration + MNI normalization code and other Matlab scripts in the notebook do not yet run inside the docker environment (need compilation of Matlab scripts to executables that can be run by the Matlab Compiler Runtime, which is installed in the docker environment), and thus require installation without docker.

 ## Dependencies for running without docker

-- FSL 6.0.0 : For topup and various tools used
+- FSL 6.0.0 : For topup and various tools used.
 - EPIC (included in the folder epic_src).
 See epic_src for a separate README.md for EPIC dependencies for compilation.
+- libfftw3-dev : for EPIC.
 - freesurfer-Linux-centos6_x86_64-stable-pub-v6.0.0-2beb96c : For mri_robust_register.
 - nipy, nipype : for similarity metrics.
 - dcm2niix version v1.0.20181125  GCC7.3.0 (64-bit Linux)